malemay/soybean_sv_paper/README.md

 	make all

-We do not recommend running this command as such given the high computing requirements.
+We do not recommend running this command as is given the high computing requirements of these analyses.
 However, the list of all commands that would be run if the command were to be launched can be obtained with the `-n` option:

 	make -n all